The Legend of Hell House

 Review:

-This film starts with a doctor being called into a room with a dying man.
-The dying man is played by Roland Culver and the man he calls in is played by Clive Revill.
-He offers him money to prove that there is life after death by conducting an experiment at the Belasco House, which is supposed to be the Mount Everest of haunted houses.
+Now we start in the room of a dying man.
+He is Mr. Deutsch (Roland Culver) and he’s called on Dr. Barrett (Clive Revill).
+He offers him money to prove that there is life after death by conducting an experiment at the Belasco House like the synopsis said.
+To preface more, this is considered the Mount Everest of haunted houses.
 It is commonly known as Hell House.
-Revill agrees, meeting with Culver’s helper, who is played by Peter Bowles about the equipment he needs.
+Dr. Barrett agrees and then is escorted out by Hanley (Peter Bowles).
+They discuss the team Dr. Barrett will bring in and about the equipment he needs.

-Upon arriving at the house, they find a place that has a brooding atmosphere, but nothing happens at first.
+Upon arriving at the house, they find a place that has a brooding atmosphere.
 They go about getting settled and tour the house.
-They find there is a chapel, which seems odd for this house.
-They all go inside, except for Franklin.
+They find there is a chapel, which seems odd for a place with the history that this one does.
+They all go inside, except for Florence.
 Something prevents her from going in.
+The presence here doesn’t manifest immediately, but it also doesn’t take long.

-Over their first meal, McDowall recounts the history of the house.
+It is then over their first meal that Ben recounts the history of the house.
 He tells of when it was built, by whom and the depraved things that happened here.
+It was commissioned by Emeric Belasco.
 There was debauchery of all kinds including sexual depravity, drug use, bestiality and even necrophilia.
-It is after he tells what he knows that Franklin states that night she wants to sitting and tries to contact the spirits.
-Revill thinks this a good idea and will observe.
+It is after he tells what he knows that Florence states that night she wants to do a sitting and tries to contact the spirits.
+Dr. Barrett thinks this a good idea and will observe.

-Franklin talks in a different voice than her normal one.
-No one really understands the things she is saying as they don’t make a lot of sense.
-She does have a phenomena happen that she produces plasma from her.
-Some of this is connected, but what shocks everyone is that she is not this type of medium.
+Florence talks in a different voice than her normal one during this ordeal.
+No one understands the things she is saying as they don’t make a lot of sense.
+She does have phenomena happen that she produces ecto-plasma from her.
+She is known as a mental medium so this shocks everyone.
+She also claims to have contacted an unknown son of Emeric named Daniel.
+She thinks with his help, they can clean the house of the negative energy.

-This was the first time I had seen this film.
+That is where I’ll leave my recap and introduction to the characters.
+Where I want to start is that with my is going back to my first viewing.
 I do believe that I caught part of it on one of the movie channels back when I was in junior high before going to school, but that would have been the extent of what I had seen.
-Prior to viewing the film, I actually had read the novel this is based on.
-What is interesting as well is the writer, Richard Matheson, is also the man that wrote this screenplay.
+Now ahead of watching it, I read the novel this is based on.
+What is interesting as well is that Matheson also wrote this screenplay.